 In our experience, we found WorldFirst customer service to be friendly and helpful.
 We did not have to wait too long to speak with someone on the phone, and our queries by email have been answered in a prompt and professional manner.

 Is WorldFirst safe?

 As a customer, is WorldFirst safe to use?
 Let’s take a look at some of its security measures.

 WorldFirst is regulated by the Financial Conduct Authority in the UK and is licensed as an Electronic Money Institution under reference 900508.
-Its international subsidiaries are also regulated by the relevant authorities in the jurisdiction of their operations, such as ASIC in Australia and FinCEN in the United States.
+Its international subsidiaries are regulated by the relevant authorities in the jurisdiction of their operations, such as ASIC in Australia and FinCEN in the United States.